 K: Hard question!
 Ummmm…I think we’d both love blogging full-time.
 I think we could smash out a vegan lifestyle blog that people would want to read.
 We could travel around teaching workshops, like “How to be vegan without causing a scene or buying one of those coconut bowls.”
 I’d use the $10,000 on cute objects for food styling and plane tickets to instagrammable holiday locations.

-I actually kind of do want one of those coconut bowls though.
+I actually definitely already have one of those coconut bowls though.

 M: Last question.
 If you could go to a dinner party with three people, alive or dead (well, in the fantasy, assume they’re all alive), who would they be?
 And more importantly… what would you take for dessert?

 K: Hmmm…maybe L.M.
 Montgomery, Sarah Von Bargen and my friend Allie.
-I think they’d all get along and I’d really like an excuse to meet Allie in person.
+I think they’d all get along and I’d really like an excuse to see Allie in person, since she lives on the other side of the world.
 I would obviously take The Best Chocolate Mousse Cheesecake in the World, which is a thing I invented.